usdot-fhwa-stol/carma-streets/README.md

 ## Deployment
 Docker is the primary deployment mechanism to containerize one or more services.
 The CARMA Streets application and other major frameworks such as Kafka will run in their own separate containers.
 This document will be updated with a detailed Docker deployment strategy during later design phases.

+## Base Images
+To make creating new CARMA Streets services easier and to make our CI/CD more efficient, we have introduced new CARMA Streets base images.
+These images can be used as a starting point and common build/runtime environment for CARMA Streets services.
+There are currently two CARMA Streets base images , for which documentation and Dockerfiles can be found [Streets Service Base](streets_service_base/README.md) and [Streets Service Base Lanelet Aware](streets_service_base_lanelet_aware/README.md).

 # CARMAStreets
 The primary carma-streets repository can be found [here](https://github.com/usdot-fhwa-stol/carma-streets) and is part of the [USDOT FHWA STOL](https://github.com/usdot-fhwa-stol/)